 Best for Panoramic Views San Montano Resort & Spa

-Perched above the exquisite Bay of San Montano, this adults-oriented resort delivers one of Ischia's finest panoramas — a cascade of thermal pools descending toward the sea, each one seemingly floating above the turquoise bay below.
+Perched above the exquisite Bay of San Montano, this adults-oriented resort delivers one of Ischia's finest panoramas, a cascade of thermal pools descending toward the sea, each one seemingly floating above the turquoise bay below.
 Rooms are bright and contemporary with private terraces, and direct access to one of Ischia's prettiest sandy beaches makes this particularly popular with couples and honeymooners.
-The service feels genuinely warm rather than formally luxurious, which gives San Montano a slightly more relaxed atmosphere than the island's ultra-formal options.

 Book San Montano